12-Factor App: Modern Practices and the Leapcell Guide

 VI.
 Stateless Processes

-The application should execute as a "share-nothing" stateless process.
-Any data that needs to persist must be stored in a stateful backing service.
+Any data that needs persistence must be stored in backing services.

 VII.
 Port Binding